 Kristine Shurina from Bridgewater-Raritan Middle School, Bridgewater, New Jersey, has been named the winner of the 2016 Outstanding Middle Level Educator in the English Language Arts Award.

 Purpose: To recognize exceptional English language arts teachers of grades 6-8 who have demonstrated excellence in teaching English language arts and inspired a spirit of inquiry and a love of learning in their students.

-Applicants should be full-time English language arts teachers of students in grades 6-8 ("full-time" is defined as that school district's standard number of contact hours with students) and should have taught grades 6-8 full-time for at least five years in public or private school in the United States, its territories, or Canada.
+Eligibility: Applicants should be full-time English language arts teachers of students in grades 6-8 ("full-time" is defined as that school district's standard number of contact hours with students) and have taught for at least five years in public or private school in the United States, its territories, or Canada.
 Applicants do not have to be a member of NCTE to apply and may be nominated by a supervisor or teaching peer who can provide credible evidence of achievements or be self-nominated.